Decomposition Polyhedra of Piecewise Linear Functions: Decomposition Polyhedra

 \section{Decomposition Polyhedra}

-In this section, we introduce and generally study the main concept of the paper, \emph{decomposition polyhedra}.
+In this section, we introduce and generally study the main concept of this paper, decomposition polyhedra.
 These polyhedra describe the set of possible decompositions of a CPWL function $f$ into a difference $f=g-h$ that are compatible with a given polyhedral complex.
-We start by establishing a handful of general results concerning the space of CPWL functions compatible with a given polyhedral complex.
-Proofs that are omitted from the main text as well as some auxiliary statements can be found in \Cref{sec:proofs}.

-\begin{lemma} Let $\mathcal{P}$ be a polyhredral complex.
-The set of CPWL functions compatible with $\mathcal{P}$ forms a linear subspace $\VP$ of the space of continuous functions. \end{lemma}

-Let $\Aff(\R^n)$ be the space of affine functions from $\R^n$ to $\R$.
-For many of our arguments, adding or subtracting an affine function $a\in \Aff(\R^n)$ does not change anything.
-In particular, a function $f$ is convex if and only if $f+a$ is convex.
-Therefore it makes sense to define the quotient space $\VPmod\coloneqq\VP/\Aff(\R^n)$, where we identify functions in $\VP$ that only differ by adding an affine function.
-The following lemma shows that we can parameterize a function $f \in \VPmod$ by keeping track of ``how convex or concave'' the function is at the common face $\sigma \in \PP^{n-1}$ of two neighboring pieces.
-For the case that $w$ is nonnegative and rational, the lemma follows from the \emph{structure theorem of tropical geometry} \citep{maclagan2015introduction}.
-In \Cref{app:edge_rep}, we present a generalization of the proof adapted to our setting.